Baylor > Welcome > Faculty > Jeffrey Fish

 - Ph.D., Classics, The University of Texas, 1999

 - B.A.
 Greek and Latin, Baylor University, 1989

 - Papyrology; Ancient Homeric scholarship; Ancient literary criticism; Epicureanism

 Jeff Fish is currently editing papyri from the Green Collection as well as Herculaneum Papyri, including Philodemus' On the Good King according to Homer, a papyrus about leadership recovered from a philosophical library at Herculaneum.
-He has published several articles on the Herculaneum papyri and their relevance to the broader classical tradition, and is co-editor of Epicurus and the Epicurean Tradition (Cambridge, 2011); Vergil, Philodemus, and the Augustans (University of Texas Press, 2004); and the Oxford Handbook of Epicureanism (in preparation).
+He has published several articles on the Herculaneum papyri and their relevance to the broader classical tradition, and is co-editor of Epicurus and the Epicurean Tradition (Cambridge, 2011) and Vergil, Philodemus, and the Augustans (University of Texas Press, 2004).
 He is Director of the Greek Program at Baylor and teaches Greek at all levels.
-His didactic passion is training students in how to decipher, read, and publish ancient papyri, which he has had the opportunity to do thanks to the Green Scholars Initiative.
 His work has been supported by the National Endowment for the Humanities, the Loeb Foundation, and the Centro Internazionale per lo Studio dei Papiri Ercolanesi.

 - Epicurus and the Epicurean Tradition, ed.
 J. Fish and K. Sanders, Cambridge University Press (2011).

 - Vergil, Philodemus, and the Augustans, ed.
 D. Armstrong, J. Fish, P. Johnston, M. Skinner, University of Texas Press (2004).

 - "New Fragments of Book 1 of Sappho", with Dirk Obbink and Simon Burris, ZPE 189 (2014) 1-24.